-Sometimes people confuse branches with representative offices but they are totally two different entities.
+Sometimes people confuse branches with these offices but they are totally two different entities.
 If a company opens up a branch in an area it is allowed to conduct activities like selling and buying goods, signing contracts, rendering services and building things while a representative office cannot buy or sell things and can’t even offer services for that matter.
-However it is easy for a company to establish a representative office in comparison to a branch since representative offices are not used for actual business and therefore countries consider less incentive for them to be regulated.
+However it is easy for a company to establish this office in comparison to a branch since they are not used for actual business and therefore countries consider less incentive for them to be regulated.
 A branch office has considerably more authority than a representative office to conduct business in an area.
-Mainly companies in developed countries use representative offices extensively in countries with emerging markets.
+Mainly companies in developed countries use these offices extensively in countries with emerging markets.

-For example; a company opens a representative office in Ghana.
+An American company opens an office in Ghana or Malaysia or any other country.
 The office can just contact customers and also can enter into contracts on behalf of its foreign parent but can’t buy or sell goods by itself.